jvde-github/AIS-catcher/README.md

 These options belong to the shared message filter and work for map, file, network and database outputs.
 They take effect only with `FILTER on`; with filtering off, quality flags alone do not exclude messages.
-The default exclusions for an enabled filter are `undersized,checksum`.
+The default is `EXCLUDE_ERRORS none`, so enabling the filter alone does not exclude flagged messages.

 For example, `-f errors.nmea FILTER on ONLY_ERRORS on EXCLUDE_ERRORS none` saves only flagged messages.
 The web-server JSON setting is `"exclude_errors": "undersized,checksum"`.
 Values are comma-separated, case-insensitive names: `undersized`, `oversized`, `checksum`, or the standalone values `all` and `none`.
 Exclusions prevent all vessel-state and track updates; diagnostic outputs and error counters remain available.
-Oversized reports are accepted by the default error policy for compatibility with feeds that append nonstandard trailers.
+Use `undersized,checksum` to retain oversized reports from feeds that append nonstandard trailers.

 `ONLY_ERRORS` defaults to `off`.
 With filtering enabled it rejects unflagged messages; `EXCLUDE_ERRORS` still applies.
 Map statistics still count messages